top of page

 Work

 There are improvements for those heading east from Newburgh for work, with Cupar close by and the new evening service to St Andrews.
+Likewise, there is now two additional early morning buses to Perth.

 Overall, despite these changes, buses are all too often late or cancelled.
 For these reasons, it is not trusted as a service and only those who have no other option use the bus.